Purdue-CS193/homework-0-YKim0172/index.md

+# Yu Hyun's First CS193 Homework

+- CS 193 meets only once a week
+- Teaches valuable information that I will use
+- Friendly teachers

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.